KMahoney/kmahoney.github.io/articles/misconceptions-about-types/index.markdown

 Ever since
 [Hindley-Milner](http://en.wikipedia.org/wiki/Hindley–Milner_type_system)
-came in to existence in 1969 we haven't needed to see this:
+came in to existence in 1969 we haven't needed to see this ugliness:

 `std::map<string, char> *example = new std::map<string, char>();`